-Identifying IBS during pregnancy can be difficult, as some of the symptoms are similar to common pregnancy complaints.
+Identifying IBS during pregnancy can be difficult.
+This is because some of the symptoms are similar to common pregnancy complaints.
 Constipation, for example, is extremely common.
-According to the International Foundation for Functional Gastrointestinal Disorders, about a third of pregnant women suffer from constipation in the last trimester (IFFGD, 2012).
+About one-third of pregnant women say they experience constipation in the last trimester.

-The inability to pass stools becomes more prevalent as your baby grows.
+You’re more likely to experience constipation the further you are into your pregnancy.
 This is because of the extra weight being placed on your intestines.
-Many practitioners recommend prenatal vitamins with added fiber to help things move along.
+Many doctors recommend prenatal vitamins with added fiber to help things move along

 Bloating is another commonly overlooked pregnancy symptom in women with IBS.
-When you’re pregnant, you retain a lot of fluids to help support a growing fetus.
+When you’re pregnant, you retain a lot of fluids to help support your growing baby.
 Any excess bloating in the abdominal area may be difficult to identify as a symptom of IBS.

-As a future mother, you take every step you can to make sure your growing baby has all the nutrients they need.
-You are likely taking a prenatal vitamin in conjunction eating a balanced diet.
-However, the American Pregnancy Association explains that overdoses in certain nutrients can cause diarrhea (American Pregnancy Association, 2008).
-These vitamins include:
+As a future mother, you take every step you can to make sure your growing baby has all of the nutrients they need.
+This can include taking prenatal vitamins and eating a balanced diet that includes an increased amount of fiber.
+This will help you limit the amount of diarrhea you experience.

-It’s always important to discuss any potential nutritional toxicity with your doctor.
-The problem with vitamin and mineral overdoses and IBS is that it can be difficult to determine the exact causes of the symptoms in pregnancy.
-However, if your doctor has ruled out nutritional toxicity with a blood test and dietary evaluation, then IBS may be to blame.
+It can be difficult to determine the exact causes of your symptoms in pregnancy.
+However, if your doctor has ruled out nutritional toxicity with a blood test and dietary evaluation, then IBS may be the cause of your symptoms.

 Making lifestyle changes is the best way to treat IBS during pregnancy.
 A large part of this has to do with what you eat.
-If you suffer from constipation, consider adding more insoluble fiber to your diet in the form of whole grain foods.
-Gas and diarrhea may warrant an exclusion of certain foods that trigger these symptoms.
+Add more whole grain foods to your diet if you’re experiencing constipation.
+You should also keep track of what foods you eat.
+Avoid any trigger foods that are causing constipation or diarrhea.
 Common trigger foods include: